Portfolio overview

 Audit focus

-The primary risk identified relates to appropriate asset management arrangements to support effective delivery of services at Parliament House.
+The primary risk identified relates to appropriate asset management arrangements and workplace health and safety to support effective delivery of services at Parliament House.

 Service delivery

-Parliamentary departments are responsible for providing advisory and support services to the Australian Parliament and parliamentarians, ranging from administrative, security and building services, to budget and costing services and visitor services.
+The Parliamentary departments are responsible for providing advisory and support services including administrative, security and building services, budget and costing services and visitor services, to the Australian Parliament and parliamentarians.
 Service delivery arrangements should be fit for purpose and appropriately designed to reflect the desired outcomes of the arrangements.
+This includes establishing appropriate governance arrangements, addressing risks, providing accurate and consistent advice, implementing processes in accordance with applicable procedures, and establishing fit-for-purpose assurance and evaluation frameworks.

 Asset management and sustainment